coopertomcook/VSP2AVL/README.md

     .
     7. Easy debugging via output geometry plotting is possible by setting `post processing geometry plot` to `yes`.

-5. Run `python VSP2AVL.py` in command prompt with argument `filepath`.
-This will create a new file of name `filename.avl` which can be used with AVL.
+5. Run `python VSP2AVL.py "filepath"` in a terminal.
+This will create a new file of name `filename.avl` in the source folder which can be used with AVL.

 Example usage: `python VSP2AVL.py "C:\Users\user\Documents\A320_DegenGeom.csv"`

-Add in the `--debug` argument to force `post processing geometry plot`.
+Add in the `--debug` argument to force `post processing geometry plot`, e.g. `python VSP2AVL.py "C:\Users\user\Documents\A320_DegenGeom.csv" --debug`

-## Future Work
+## Future Work (Probably Not Happening Here)
 * Bug testing

 * Implementing cruciform lifting surface body modeling